Lissy93/dashy/docs/status-indicators.md

 ```
 If the URL you are checking is not using HTTPS, then you may need to disable the rejection of insecure requests.
 This can be done by setting `statusCheckAllowInsecure` to true for a given item.

 If you get an error, like `Service Unavailable: Server resulted in a fatal error`, even when it's definitely online, this is most likely caused by missing the protocol.
-Don't forget to include `https://` (or whatever protocol) before the URL, and ensure that if needed, you've specified the port.
+Don't forget to include `https://` (or whatever protocol) before the URL, and ensure that if it's needed, you've specified the port.

-Currently, the status check needs a page to be rendered, so if this URL in your browser does not return anything, then status checks will not work.
-This may be modified in the future, but in the meantime, a fix would be to make your own status service, which just checks if your app responds with whatever code you'd like, and then return a 200 plus renders an arbitrary message.
-Then just point `statusCheckUrl` to your custom page.
+By default, the status check needs a page to be rendered, so if this URL in your browser does not return anything, then status checks will not work.
+You can fix this by setting `statusCheckPingOnly: true`.
+This will send just a normal ping to a given IP, instead of the normal GET request.

 For further troubleshooting, use an application like [Postman](https://postman.com) to diagnose the issue.
-Set the parameter to `GET`, and then make a call to: `https://[url-of-dashy]/ping/?&url=[service-url]`.
-Where the service URL must have first been encoded (e.g. with `encodeURIComponent()` or [urlencoder.io](https://www.urlencoder.io/))
+Set the parameter to `GET`, and then make a call to either:
+- `https://[url-of-dashy]/status-check/?&url=[service-url]` - Where the service URL must have first been encoded (e.g. with `encodeURIComponent()` or [urlencoder.io](https://www.urlencoder.io/))
+- `https://[url-of-dashy]/status-ping/?&ip=[service-ip]` - Where the IP is that of your service

 If you're serving Dashy though a CDN, instead of using the Node server or Docker image, then the Node endpoint that makes requests will not be available to you, and all requests will fail.
 A workaround for this may be implemented in the future, but in the meantime, your only option is to use the Docker or Node deployment method.

 ## How it Works

-When the app is loaded, if `appConfig.statusCheck: true` is set, or if any items have the `statusCheck: true` enabled, then Dashy will make a request, to `https://[your-host-name]/ping?url=[address-or-servce]` (may al include GET params for headers and the secure flag), which in turn will ping that running service, and respond with a status code.
+When the app is loaded, if `appConfig.statusCheck: true` is set, or if any items have the `statusCheck: true` enabled, then Dashy will make a request, to `https://[your-host-name]/status-check?url=[address-or-servce]` (may al include GET params for headers and the secure flag), which in turn will ping that running service, and respond with a status code.
 Response time is calculated from the difference between start and end time of the request.

 When the response completes, an indicator will display next to each item.
 The color denotes the status: Yellow while waiting for the response to return, green if request was successful, red if it failed, and grey if it was unable to make the request all together.